olcf/olcf-user-docs/systems/summit_user_guide.rst

 interactive jobs, the options are simply added to the ``bsub`` command line.
 For batch scripts, they can either be added on the ``bsub`` command line or they can appear as a ``#BSUB`` directive in the batch script.
-If conflicting options are specified (i.e. different walltime specified on the command line versus in the script), the option on the command line takes precedence.
+If conflicting options are specified (i.e., different walltime specified on the command line versus in the script), the option on the command line takes precedence.
 Note that LSF has numerous options; only the most common ones are described here.
-For more in-depth information about other LSF options, see the ``bsub`` man page.
+For more in-depth information about other LSF options, see the ``bsub`` `man page <https://www.ibm.com/docs/en/spectrum-lsf/10.1.0?topic=bsub-options>`_.

 .. table::
     :widths: 12 25 63